FIELD NOTES | From Dumpster to a Billion: The Yvon Chouinard Playbook

 Yvon Chouinard, born in 1938—Lisbon, Maine.
 Little did he know the future awaiting.
 Growing up in a French-Canadian community, with poor English, he saw no other fate than working the mill just like his father.

 His environment however was about to change.
 Eight-year-old Yvon moves to Burbank, California.
 A new home that poses cultural change, language barriers, and ultimately solitude for years to come.
 At school misunderstood, he would spend most of his time alone, wandering outdoors.
 His interest at high school was no different.
 That is, until he discovered a local falconry club.
+As Steve Jobs once said, "surround yourself with those who see greatness within you, even when you don't see it in yourself."
+An encounter that meant a radical shift for Yvon.
+Looking backwards, I believe we can connect the dots and realise their significance overtime.

 So at age sixteen, Yvon travels for Teton Range, and convinces some climbers to join their ascend at Symmetry Spire.
-Without prior experience, he went ahead managing “Pitons”: Metal spikes that climbers drove into rocks to support their ropes.
-It doesn’t take long before he makes this sport his priority, drops out of college.
-His mind was set on something bigger, a desire for solid climbing gear.
+Without prior experience, he went ahead managing pitons: metal spikes that climbers drove into rocks to support their ropes.
+It doesn’t take long before he makes this sport his priority, and drops out of college.
+His mind was set on something bigger—a desire for solid climbing gear.

 At this time the country knew a mere hundred climbers.
 Yet, when Yvon launches his product from the back of his car, the word is spreading fast.
 A self-made blacksmith, barely meeting demand, offering a premium of $1.15 far above the European rate2.

 With meagre profits, Yvon lives on 50 cents a day, continues to climb.
 His belief stretches further, redesigning every climbing tool on the market under Chouinard Equipment Ltd..
+Yvon says, "I immediately take a step forward and see how it feels.
+If it feels good, I will take another step forward—and if it feels bad, I will take a step back."

 By taking one step, another might present.
-It is by execution that we find resolution, or relief in the sense that you no longer have to drag “hypothetical scenarios” around.
+It is by execution that we find resolution, or relief in the sense that you no longer have to drag hypothetical scenarios around.
 Clearly it played out well for Yvon Chouinard.
 He does not identify with his past.
 Therefore, he jumps more willingly into the unknown, confident that he will learn by doing.
 And so Patagonia reaches the horizon upon his visit to Scotland in 1970.

 The year he acquired a colourful rugby shirt in a window display, made with tough material, a collar.
 Yvon answered his intuition and demand would follow at home.
-Soon Patagonia, after the rugged mountains in Argentina was born, along his first clothing line for climbers.
-Even so, like unpredictable high-altitude weather, Yvon was on the verge of turmoil… (Not to mention the impending lawsuits against Chouinard Equipment Ltd., and a stirring recession looming for 1990.)
+Soon Patagonia, after the rugged mountains in Argentina was born—along his first clothing line for climbers.
+Even so, like unpredictable high-altitude weather, Yvon was on the verge of turmoil… Not to mention the impending lawsuits against Chouinard Equipment Ltd., and a stirring recession looming for 1990.

 While supply was in dire need of stock, Yvon contracts a Hong Kong supplier that will push the company’s boundaries terms of quality, shipment, cashflow.
+The company hardly survives thanks to a loan from friends and appoints a new general manager: Kristine Tompkins3, a rebel at heart—who similarly learns the ropes by doing and steers the company to better grounds.

 This is where Yvon doubles down on designing multifunctional clothing, R&D, and a series of disruptive innovations.
-In 2008, Patagonia is one of the few that remains profitable during the crisis—cited as a “model of the future”, prioritising social and environmental returns over rapid growth.
+In 2008, Patagonia is one of the few that remains profitable during the crisis—cited as a model of the future, prioritising social and environmental returns over rapid growth.
+Yvon emphasises, "every time I have made a decision that is best for the planet, I have made money."

-“The secret to happiness is to be working at your passion.
-If you want to be miserable, lead a desperate life like everybody else where they drag their asses to work every day because they hate their job.” - Yvon Chouinard
+As we step into 2023, some consider new beginnings, as should you.
+It is no exception to one day see yourself transforming.
+Yvon emphasises that "the secret to happiness is to be working at your passion.
+If you want to be miserable, lead a desperate life like everybody else where they drag their asses to work every day because they hate it."

 Commonwealth Club of California 2016, Yvon Chouinard: Founding Patagonia & Living Simply (Full Program), accessed 3 January 2023, <https://www.youtube.com/watch?v=ZQlu95rzUTM/>.